sharu4innovation/flask_restful_api/README.md

 # flask_restful_api
-A RESTful API built with flask to manage cloud cluster and machines
+A RESTful API built with flask to manage cloud clusters and machines

 This is a take home assignment as part of an interview process: https://github.com/rorodata/careers/blob/master/backend2.md